Get started

 • Register your business with the City and County of San Francisco through the Office of the Treasurer and Tax Collector.

 • Choose and file a business name.
-File a Fictitious Business Name (FBN) Statement at the SF Office of the County Clerk if you will be using a name other than your given name, the names of your partners, or the officially registered name of your LLC or corporation.
-Research the name's availability in the county before filing.
+File a Fictitious Business Name (FBN) Statement at the SF Office of the County Clerk if you will be using a name other than the legal name of the ownership.
+Be sure to search the name's availability before filing.

 • Apply for a Seller's Permit from the CA Department of Tax and Fee Administration (CDTFA).
 Every location must have this permit to sell taxable goods.